 Organisations and scientists working to mitigate climate change agree that we must cut emissions quickly.
 Like all developed nations, New Zealand needs to take responsibility for our emissions.
 We may be a small country and thus make a relatively small contribution to the global problem, but our carbon footprint per person is huge.
 Per head of population we are the fifth highest emitters in the developed world.
-In 2009 we produced 20% more emissions than in 1990, while the UK reduced theirs by about 19% (100% Possible: A Clean Green Future For New Zealand, WWF New Zealand).
-About half of our CO2 emissions come from farming and the other half from energy – mostly power plants and transport.
+Read more on this at bottom of page

 #1 Use your influence.
 We need strong leadership from the top to get the necessary scale of change.
 Encourage government to put the right policies in place, set meaningful emission reduction targets and stick to them.